jbravo94/glass-companion/README.md

 * Single Tap trigger an autofocus
 * Swiping zooms forth and back by factor 2
 * Double tap activated the LED
+* Pinch to zoom, pan to move and tap to autofocus on the previews to interact with the cameras

 ### Notes
 * The http server will be stopped when the preview screen is left, app is minimized or closed